Sony pulls Spacey film from festival, going ahead with December release

 The Sony statement said there were 800 other actors, writers and crew members involved in the movie, and the film would open wide as planned on Dec.
 22.

-Spacey apologised last month to actor Anthony Rapp, who accused him of trying to seduce him in 1986 when Rapp was 14.
+Spacey apologized last month to actor Anthony Rapp, who accused him of trying to seduce him in 1986 when Rapp was 14.
 Spacey’s representatives later said he was seeking unspecified treatment.

 CNN reported last week that eight current and former employees of the Netflix TV show “House of Cards,” who were not identified, alleged sexual misconduct against Spacey, the TV show’s star.